yomimono/chamelon/README.md

 # what isn't this?

 Performant.
 Wear-alert.
 Making big promises.
-Well-tested.
 Backed by Big Camel or suitable for Big Data.

 # under what circumstances should I definitely not use it?